Skip To Main Content

 Homeless Children

 Any resident child that becomes a “homeless child” may continue attending their current school when the child’s family becomes homeless.
-Homeless students are defined as individuals lacking a fixed, regular and nighttime residence which can include the following conditions:
+Homeless children and youths means individuals who lack a fixed, regular and adequate nighttime residence, and includes:

-• Sharing housing with other persons due to loss of housing or economic hardship
+1. Sharing the house of other persons due to loss of housing, economic hardship or a similar reason;

-• Living in motels, hotels, trailer parks, or camping grounds due to lack of alternative adequate accommodation
+2. Living in motels, hotels, trailer parks or camping grounds due to lack of alternative adequate accommodations;

-• Living in emergency, transitional, or domestic violence shelters
+3. Living in emergency, transitional or domestic violence shelters; or

 a.
 Enrollment: To the extent feasible, and in accordance with the student’s best interest, a homeless student shall continue to be enrolled in his/her school of origin while s/he remains homeless or until the end of the academic year in which s/he obtains permanent housing.
 Parents/guardians of a homeless student may request enrollment in the school in the attendance area where the student is actually living or other schools.
 If a student is unaccompanied by parent/guardian, the district will consider views of the student in determining where s/he will be enrolled.

 The selected school shall immediately enroll the student and begin instruction, even if the student is unable to produce records normally required for enrollment pursuant to district policies.
-However, the district may require a parent/guardian to submit contact information to contact the previous school for oral confirmation of immunizations, and request records from the previous district (as per Policy CV 206).
+However, the district may require a parent/guardian to submit contact information to contact the previous school for oral confirmation of immunizations, and request records from the previous district.

 If the district is unable to determine the student’s grade level due to missing or incomplete records, the district shall administer tests or utilize appropriate means to determine the student’s placement.